Optimizing Inventory Placement for a Downstream Online Matching Problem: Introduction

 \textbf{Newsvendor Networks.} \citet{van1998investment,mieghem2002newsvendor} study a multi-dimensional newsvendor model, closely related to optimizing inventory assuming that fulfillment will be hindsight optimal.
 The difference with inventory placement is that in the latter, the total number of units, $Q$, has already been decided exogenously.
 Closely related is \citet{govindarajan2021distribution}, where they study a multi-location newsvendor network model where the only information known about the joint demand distribution is the mean vector and covariance matrix.
-They take a distributionally robust approach to find the inventory placement that minimizes the worst-case expected cost of fulfilling demand.
+They take a distributionally robust approach to find the inventory decision that minimizes the worst-case expected cost of fulfilling demand. \citet{birge2025inventory} study the problem of purchasing and placing inventory units on a network before facing uncertain demand under the assumption that fulfillment will be hindsight optimal, deriving complexity and approximation results.
 For recent developments and an in-depth literature review related to Newsvendor networks, we refer the reader to \citet{devalve2023approximation}.